 Meaning

-“Those who write the editorials and those who write the columns, they simply are unaccountable.
-They’re free to impose their cultural politics in the name of freedom of the press.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that unexpected events often teach us.
+The message behind “Those who write the editorials and those who write the columns, they simply are unaccountable.
+They’re free to impose their cultural politics in the name of freedom of the press.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme